mattwagl/fundbuero/README.md

 * [scour](https://github.com/rstacruz/scour) is a general-purpose library for dealing with JSON trees.
 * [baobab](https://github.com/Yomguithereal/baobab) is a JavaScript persistent and optionally immutable data tree with cursors.
 * [immer](https://github.com/mweststrate/immer) creates the next immutable state by mutating the current one.
+* [xstate](https://github.com/davidkpiano/xstate) provides state machines and statecharts for the modern web.

 ### Data Fetching